herambchaudhari4121/website-8/README.md

 ### Contribution

-Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in Tokio by you, shall be licensed as MIT, without any additional terms or conditions.
+Unless and until you explicitly state otherwise, any contribution intentionally submitted for inclusion in Tokio by you, shall be licensed as MIT, without any additional terms or conditions.

-You can run our tests by running the commands:
+You can also run our tests by running the commands:
 ```
 # in doc-test
 cargo +nightly test